lunarc/lunarc_docs/docs/manual/faq/manual_faq_software.md

 export OMP_NUM_THREADS=1
 ```

-For more information on compiling MPI code,
+For more information, see also the LUNARC manual page on [compiling MPI code with a toolchain.](https://lunarc-documentation.readthedocs.io/en/latest/manual/manual_modules_toolchains/#compiling-mpi-code-using-a-toolchain)

 ## I want to run VASP on COSMOS but it doesn't work